 Besides what Hoge has suggested in his critiques of the AUA Thai Program, there’s another way that I think the implementation of ALG could be improved, which, if successful, could be far more powerful than the use of repetition.

-I had a long discussion with David Long today about my observations, but he did not seem very interested, so I stopped commenting and just asked him more questions.
 The goal of AUA lessons is to create memorable “happenings” that are understandable and interesting to the student.
 AUA’s idea of “understandable” is different than [Dr. Stephen] Krashen’s idea of comprehensible input.
 At AUA, a lesson is understandable if the students follow the gist of the topic, even if the language itself is incomprehensible.
 Sometimes this is akin to a game of charades…. with most comprehension coming from gesture, pictures, and body language.
 Acquisition does seem to take place under these conditions, but quite slowly.
 This helps to explain the very large number of hours that AUA requires in its program… and why the silent period lasts a whopping 800 hours.

 I think the problem here is not that ALG’s goal of creating memorable happenings is wrong, but that the AUA lessons fall short of meeting the goal of creating these experiences powerfully and consistently enough.

 Dr. J. Marvin Brown, the originator of ALG, envisioned providing learners with thousands of these happenings through which they could pick up languages—hearing the language in the context of meaningful experiences that one could remember for a lifetime.

 Even if what’s said isn’t immediately understood, when the language is heard in these strong contexts, it can leave traces in memory that can contribute powerfully to future understanding and acquisition.